On This Page

 A.A., Criminal Justice

-Our Liberal Arts and Sciences curriculum* with a Criminal Justice concentration offers you foundational knowledge in English, mathematics, science, and history while providing specialized courses that explore topics ranging from children, juveniles, and adults in the criminal justice system to past and present criminal law procedures.
+Our Liberal Arts and Sciences curriculum* with a Criminal Justice concentration offers you foundational knowledge in English, mathematics, science, and history while providing specialized Criminal Justice bilingual courses that explore topics ranging from children, juveniles, and adults in the criminal justice system to past and present criminal law procedures with flexible Criminal Justice courses designed for recent graduates and students working full time.
 This associate in arts criminal justice concentration will help advance your career, even when looking for jobs where a degree is not required.
-This major will prepare you for employment in various areas of law enforcement, corrections, or private security, as will provide you with an excellent foundation toward a bachelor’s degree.
+This major, with classes that work for adult learners, will prepare you for employment in various areas of law enforcement, corrections, or private security, as will provide you with an excellent foundation toward a bachelor’s degree.

 *The general education core for this degree complies with guidelines of the Illinois Articulation Initiative (IAI)